Gaspard Banyankimbona

 Gaspard Banyankimbona is a Burundian politician.
-He is the current Minister of Education and Scientific Research in Burundi, having been appointed to the position in 2020 by the current president of Burundi, Évariste Ndayishimiye.
-His term began on 28 June 2020.
-He is also executive secretary for Inter-University Council for East Africa.
+He is the current African Union Commissioner for Education, Science, Technology and Innovation (ESTI) since October 2025.

+He previously served as executive secretary for Inter-University Council for East Africa from April 2021 to October 2025.
 He took office on 13 April 2021 succeeding former executive secretary Alexandre Lyambabaje whose tenure ended in August 2020.